Ethel Scull 36 Times: Creation

 In early 1963 Robert Scull asked Warhol to paint a portrait of his wife after the style of the Marilyn Diptych and Warhol's other depictions of Marilyn Monroe.
 At the time, this was at the height of the Sculls' fame.
 Warhol took Ethel Scull to a Times Square photo booth and prompted her to take 300 black and white photographs of herself.
 Warhol told her jokes in an effort to make her photographs more candid.
 One hand-colored photo-strip from the session is in the collection of the J. Paul Getty Museum.

 Significance

 Portraiture

 It has been reported that Warhol made around 1,000 portraits, many of them commissioned.
 In 1974 he accepted a commission from Gunther Sachs to paint Sachs' then wife Brigitte Bardot, and then also produced a portrait of Sachs himself.
 Other commissioned works include a 1985 portrait of Lana Turner paid for by the actress herself.

 Ethel Scull 36 Times was Warhol's first commissioned portrait and the starting point in his business in making portraits at the request of wealthy celebrities.

 Production method

-Warhol's depictions of people were often created from photographs he found in printed media.
+Warhol's depictions of people were often created from photographs he found in the print media.
 A movie poster was used for the Marilyn Diptych.
 Ethel Scull 36 Times was the first time Warhol created a photo-based work using images he had created.